-Camron Ghorbi is in his 10th year with the Miami Hurricanes athletics communications office and second as Assistant AD / Communications, having joined the staff in October 2011.
+Camron Ghorbi is in his 11th year with the Miami Hurricanes athletics communications office and first as Associate AD / Athletics Communications.

-Ghorbi serves as the primary communications contact for the Miami Hurricanes football and swimming & diving teams and oversees the department’s full-time communications staff.
-Ghorbi, who was hired as assistant director of communications at Miami, was elevated to Assistant AD / Communications in June 2019.
-He previously served as associate director of communications (July 2017 – March 2018) and director of communications (April 2018 – May 2019) for the department.
+Ghorbi, who joined the staff in October 2011, serves as the primary communications contact for the Miami Hurricanes football and swimming & diving teams and oversees the department’s full-time communications staff.
+Ghorbi, who was hired as assistant director of communications at Miami, was elevated to Associate AD / Communications in June 2022.
+He previously served as assistant director of communications (October 2011 – June 2017), associate director of communications (July 2017 – March 2018), director of communications (April 2018 – May 2019) and Assistant AD / Communications (June 2019 – May 2022) for the department.

 A 2011 graduate of Miami, he holds a bachelor’s degree in print journalism and sports administration.
 He earned a master’s degree in public relations from Miami in December 2018.